Student Application Information

 * Placement Fee is NOT an additional cost for accepted students as the entire fee is applied towards tuition.
 The Placement Fee is included with the Application Fee in order to expedite the English Assessment for earlier school placement and preferred course/timetable selection.

 ** The entire Placement Fee is applied to tuition reducing tuition by the full $500.

 Every refund is subject to a $600 CDN administration fee deduction.
 All requests for refunds must be made in writing and sent to the International Student Program Office.
-All refunds are to be returned to the original account from where the payment came from via Flywire.

 In the event that a student does not come to study at UGDSB or decides to leave UGDSB, the following refund protocol will apply: